andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

         1. File system: `NTFS`
         1. Allocation unit size: `Default`
         1. Volume label: `nixos` (or `linux-swap` for the second partition)
+            * I'm just labelling these here so they might be easier to recognize in the Linux partition tools.
+            * These labels will get blown away and reset when we format the disks later.
         1. Perform a quick format: Checked
         1. Enable file and folder compression: Unchecked
     * Now `diskmgmt.msc` shows the following partitions (in the order on the disk diagram):